 That theory doesn’t work.
 Jeremiah the freeman was too old to have been a son of Jeremiah #3, who was likely born in the early 1750s.
 Jeremiah, the freeman who first appeared on the 1782 tax list, was born by 1761, perhaps 1760.

 It is possible that Jeremiah the freeman was Jeremiah #2, son of Jeremiah #1 and Rhoda Craig Rankin.
 The last appearance I can find in the Franklin records for Jeremiah the freeman is on the 1787 tax list.
 The first appearance I found for Jeremiah #2 in Fayette County, Kentucky was on the 1789 tax list.
 Further, freeman Jeremiah and Jeremiah #2 were about the same age.
-The records thus suggest that freeman Jeremiah was the same man as Jeremiah #2.
-My intuition says that was the case, but my gut hunches don’t constitute credible evidence.
+The records thus suggest that freeman Jeremiah may be the same man as Jeremiah #2.
+My intuition says that was the case, but my gut hunches aren’t credible evidence.

 It just isn’t clear whether Wildcard Jeremiah actually existed.
 I find myself agreeing with Revolutionary Soldiers for two reasons.
-First, it’s a pretty tight squeeze to add an extra generation between Jeremiah #3, who was born in the early 1750s and a ranger on the frontier in the early1780s, and the death of another Jeremiah with four children in 1803.
+First, it’s a pretty tight squeeze to add an extra generation of four sons between Jeremiah #3, who was born in the early 1750s and a ranger on the frontier in the early 1780s, and the death of another Jeremiah with four children in 1803.
 It’s possible, but has a whiff of improbability.